-Block 100: The maximum height of all structures shall be 50 feet as measured from finished grade.
+Block 100: The maximum height of all nonresidential structures shall be 50 feet as measured from finished grade.
+The maximum height of residential structures shall be 125 feet as measured from finished grade.

 Blocks 400, 500, and 600: The maximum height of all structures shall be 295 feet as measured from finished grade.